-Our extensive individualized drug and alcohol rehabilitation program focuses on recovery, rehabilitation and relapse prevention.
+Our individualized drug and alcohol rehabilitation program focuses on recovery, rehabilitation and relapse prevention.
 Our treatment approach includes individual therapy, small group treatment and extensive education regarding your illness.
+Let us help you.
+Call 800.906.9531 today to speak with our admissions coordinator.

 - On-site diagnostic assessments and ongoing psychopharmacological services, including buprenorphine (Suboxone, Subutex) treatment provided by Harvard Medical School faculty